kstrauser/freeradical/README.md

 `first_run.yml` assumes you can SSH into your server as root using publickey authentication.
 This is normal on Digital Ocean when you create a new server.

-`first_run.yml` requires that Python 2.7 is already installed on your server.
-This is the one package Ansible can't install itself.

 ### Preparing to run

 1. Edit `host_vars/mastodon` to suit.